RED7734/Naruto-DnD/README.md

 ## Project Status

-**Naruto D&D RPG is an ongoing fan-made project and is actively being developed.**
+**Naruto D&D-style RPG is an ongoing fan-made project and is actively being developed.**

 As the project evolves, the following may change: